Kingswhale/Understanding-Artificial-Intelligence/README 2.md

 ## Python-Data-Science-and-Machine-Learning-Bootcamp
-Repository for Python Data Science and Machine Learning Bootcamp and Updates.
+Repo for Python Data Science and Machine Learning Bootcamp and Updates.

 The goal of this is to provide rovide an understanding of the role computation can play in solving problems.